>

 1. Keep up with the manufacturer’s maintenance schedule

-Even if your used car is out of warranty, the manufacturer’s recommended service schedule is worth sticking to.
-Too many drivers try to save money on maintenance by delaying periodic service visits.
+Even if your used car is out of warranty, it’s worth following the manufacturer’s service schedule.

 Pro Tip: The average car’s lifespan is seven to eight years.
 If you wash your car at home, you could save £800 from your maintenance costs.